 - African Violet

-If you want to get into hydroponic gardening, it’s not as hard as you might think.
-All you need is a watertight vessel to hold your cuttings or plants, and then you can add water and nutrients as needed.
+If you want to put plants in water to grow, it’s not as hard as you might think.
+All you need is a watertight vessel to hold your cuttings or plants, and then you can add water.

-Additionally, monitor your plants regularly to ensure that they’re getting enough light and the right amount of nutrients.
-And voila — in no time at all, you’ll have new growths.
+Additionally, monitor your cuttings regularly to ensure that they’re getting enough light and air.
+And voila—in no time at all, you’ll have new growth.

-Also, keep in mind that different plants need different levels of care while.
-It all depends on the plant, the type of vessel, and sunlight requirements.
+Also, keep in mind that different plants need different levels of care.
+It all depends on the plant, the type of vessel, and the sunlight requirements.

 Care and Maintenance

 Water really doesn’t have many nutrients in it.
-And even the little bit there is, will be used up quickly by your plants.
 Therefore, since the plants can’t get access to the nutrients they would normally extract from the soil, you need to help them.